NeptuneMagicSauce/CatPi/README.md

   detect it and dispense again
 - if screen is sleeping and app is not active -> can not go out of fullscreen
 - load old logs from file, do not have only logs from runtime
+- needs detailed logs, last 6 events is not enough loading historical data on demand have labels on both axis and title